Which size menstrual cup or period pants are right for you?

 - 1x Regular Sanitary Pad = 5ml

-(*EDIT* Since writing this Modibodi have launched a pair of period pants that hold a whopping 50ml.
-These MAXI pants and can be worn for up to 24 hours!
-Game changer.)
+(Modibodi have a pair of MAXI period pants that hold a whopping 50ml and can be worn for up to 24 hours!
+And Wuka have since launched their pair that hold up to 60ml!)

 So if you’re thinking of making the switch, here’s how to work things out.

-If you’re on the heavy flow side and tend to go through 3 super tampons; you’d probably only have to empty a regular menstrual cup twice.
+If you’re on the heavy flow side and tend to go through 3 super tampons in one day; you’d probably only have to empty a regular menstrual cup twice a day.
 Or you could use 2 pairs of period pants – one for the day and one at night.
+OR one pair of MAXI period pants for the whole 24 hours.

 1 Super Tampon =18ml x 3 = 54ml

 If your flow is lighter using 2 regular tampons a day, then you’d only need to empty a cup once every 12 hours.
-You could wear one pair of period pants all day without worry!
+Or you could wear one pair of period pants all day without worry!

 1 Regular Tampon = 9ml x 2 = 18ml